-Make the most of your toasty fireplace this winter season by installing or replacing a fireplace blower.
+Make the most of your toasty fireplace and cozy living space this winter season by installing or replacing a fireplace blower.
 These handy contraptions circulate room-temperature air through your fireplace and return the heated air back into your home.
 This helps keep your home at a comfortable temperature without raising the heating bill.
 Another perk of fireplace blowers: They keep electronics above your fireplace from overheating.
 Check out our easy-to-follow instructions below to learn how to install one yourself in a gas-powered fireplace.

 What You Need